LastAeon77/django-react-nginx-docker-deploy/README.md

 ```
 You should now have the .next folder in your frontend directory.
 Please remember that the django files are configured to be used node.js server and WILL run npm start to activate the site.
 If you wish to have a static HTML page for whatever reason you will need to configure it yourself.

-## Configuring files before uploading and to virtual private server
+## Changing/configuring files before deployment

+You probably want to do this locally.
+Assume project root directory.

 ### Backend
 In backend/settings.py. replace example to your domain.